SnappyJumper/Measure-Up/README.md

 It is useful for helping bakers, both at home and professional, transfer recipes ingredients over to a system of measurement that they are more used to.

-The website is easy to navigate and logs a history so the user can look back over the conversions the carried out.
+The website is easy to navigate and logs a history so the user can look back over the conversions they carried out.

 Visit te deployed site [here](https://snappyjumper.github.io/Measure-Up/).